aman400/CircularProgress/README.md

 Explanation
 ============

    `app:backgroundColor` : specifies the color for the circle in the background.
-You need to pass a color attrbiute to this.
+You need to pass a color attribute to this.

    `app:backgroundStroke` : It is the width of the background circle.
 And it is defined in dps

-   `app:colors` : It is the list of array of colors to be animated during the progress. you need to define an array of color in the color file like this:
+   `app:colors` : It is the list of array of colors to be animated during the progress. you need to define an array of colors in the color file like this:

           <array name="progress_colors">
             <item>#EE0909</item>